The Way

 As the Father knows Me, even so I know the Father – (John 10:15a)

 Again, I do not have much of an affinity for pop-culture.
-At best it is vacuous.
-But as an observer I know that God has written eternity on our hearts (Ecc.
+But as an observer of such things, I know that God has written eternity on our hearts (Ecc.
 11:3), and even though men may attempt to suppress the truth in unrighteous (Rom 1:18), the knowledge of God is innate within each and every human heart (Rom.
 1:19).

 Finally, brethren, whatever things are true, whatever things are noble, …meditate on these things. …and the God of peace will be with you.
 (Phil 4:8-9)